Need to talk?

 - The people who run the centers - befrienders - are volunteers who have all been specially trained.
 The work is non-political and non-religious, and volunteers do not try to impose their convictions on anyone.
 They simply listen.

-- The fact that someone has been in contact with a center - whether by telephone, letter, email or in a face-to-face meeting - is strictly confidential.
+- The fact that someone has been in contact with a center - whether by telephone, letter, email, internet chat, SMS text message or in a face-to-face meeting - is strictly confidential.
 So too is everything that the person tells a befriender.
 Some callers prefer to remain anonymous - and that's fine.